Please note: a valid prescription is required for all prescription medication.

 - Worldwide (excludes some countries***)

-Apretude injection is used for HIV-1 pre-exposure prophylaxis, or PrEP, to help reduce the risk of getting HIV from sex in people who are HIV-negative and at risk.
-It contains cabotegravir, a long-acting integrase inhibitor.
-It is not used to treat established HIV infection.
-Clinics usually confirm HIV-negative status before starting and continue testing during treatment because safe use depends on correct diagnosis and scheduled follow-up.
+Apretude Injectable Suspension is used for HIV-1 pre-exposure prophylaxis, or PrEP, to help reduce the risk of getting HIV from sex in people who are HIV-negative and at risk.
+It is not a treatment for established HIV infection.

-Injection-site reactions are common and may include pain, swelling, tenderness, redness, warmth, bruising, or a lump.
-Other reported effects can include headache, fever, tiredness, nausea, muscle aches, dizziness, rash, or mood changes.
-Serious allergic reactions and liver problems are less common but important.
-Seek urgent care for trouble breathing, facial swelling, severe rash, yellowing skin or eyes, dark urine, or severe abdominal pain.
+Injection-site reactions are the most common side effects and may include pain, swelling, redness, itching, bruising, firmness, or a lump.
+Other reported effects include headache, fever, tiredness, nausea, dizziness, sleep changes, rash, and mood changes.

 Rewards Program